CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/net/docs/proxy.md

 *Subtracts* the [implicit proxy bypass rules](#Implicit-bypass-rules) (localhost and link local addresses).
-This is generally only needed for test setupe.
+This is generally only needed for test setups.
 Beware of the security implications to proxying localhost.

 Whereas regular bypass rules instruct the browser about URLs that should *not* use the proxy, this rule has the opposite effect and tells the browser to